-• Working hours (11%) - we flagged issues of excessive overtime and the absence of a weekly rest day.

-Environmental compliance (8%) - this is now an area of increased focus for us and a growing area of importance for our peers.
+- Working hours (11%) we flagged issues of excessive overtime and the absence of a weekly rest day. - 5 75 Λ Level of overtime hours worked - 52% North America Europe Asia Weekly rest day(s) - 20% Record keeping - 18% Middle East Meals and rest breaks - 5% Standard hours - 2% Leave / holiday entitlement - 2% Other - 1% Central America South America Africa - Environmental compliance (8%) this is now an area of increased focus for us and a growing area of importance for our peers.
 We see value in supporting suppliers to improve not just environmental compliance but also their performance, for example using less energy and water.
 We ran a successful improvement pilot supporting our key suppliers in their environmental performance, and will extend this in 2020.